Azure/az-cgpu-onboarding/Customer-Onboarding-Doc-(Provisioning-from-Windows-host-SecureBootDisabled).md

-# login in with your azure account.
+# Login in with your azure account.
 az login

 # Check if you are on the right subscription.
 az account show

-# switch subscriptions if needed.
+# Switch subscriptions if needed.
 az account set --subscription [your subscriptionId]

-# if you don't have a resource group already, execute this command to create one.
+# If you don't have a resource group already, execute this command to create one.
 az group create --name $rg --location eastus2

-# create a VM.(takes few minute to finish)
+# Create a VM.(takes few minute to finish)
-# please replace <public key path> with your id_rsa.pub path.
+# Please replace <public key path> with your id_rsa.pub path.
-# eg: --ssh-key-values @E:\cgpu\.ssh\id_rsa.pub
+# EG: --ssh-key-values @E:\cgpu\.ssh\id_rsa.pub
-# create VM with (takes a few minute to finish)
+# Create VM with (takes a few minute to finish)
 az vm create `
 --resource-group $rg `
 --name $vmname `